meonkeys/shb/pelican/website/content/pages/home.md

 ### Origin story

-I researched and wrote the book over 12 months starting in early 2023.
+I researched and wrote the book for several years.
 I've been working on related technologies professionally and personally for the last couple of decades.

 I wrote this book after having realized the power and potential of self-hosting.